bigdavros/hero-dev-repo/README.md

 <img src="assets/ad-switch-on.png" width="400">

 ### Using Account Defender
 Account defender works by providing a user id.
+You can learn more about the feature, including all sub features [here](https://cloud.google.com/recaptcha-enterprise/docs/account-defender).

 For the Normal usage here are some things to try:
  - Check the vistor and see what is sent and what is returned by reCAPTCHA.